-- Stories of our Māori place names teaching unit from Waitangi Treaty Grounds. - Introduction to te reo place names video - Find Māori place names Toitū te whenua/Land Information New Zealand has a guide on how to find Māori place names. - Interactive map of Te Reo Maori place names - Map of Aotearoa New Zealand featuring names relating to the legend of Māui. - Aotearoa map of place names downloadable map of some of Aotearoa New Zealand's main place names. - Place names from Cook's voyages Read more about the place names given during Lieutenant James Cook's first encounters around our shores in this Google Earth tour.
+- Introduction to te reo place names video - Find Māori place names Toitū te whenua/Land Information New Zealand has a guide on how to find Māori place names. - Interactive map of Te Reo Maori place names - Map of Aotearoa New Zealand featuring names relating to the legend of Māui. - Aotearoa map of place names map of some of Aotearoa New Zealand's main place names and interactive web map with geographic feature details. - Place names from Cook's voyages Read more about the place names given during Lieutenant James Cook's first encounters around our shores in this Google Earth tour.
 Included are original Māori place names.

 "Ka Huru Manu", The Ngāi Tahu Cultural Mapping Project, has information about over 1,000 places in Te Wai Pounamu.
-Check out "Aoraki" via the image below.
+Check out "Aoraki" via the link here.